leodube/DigitalGarden/_leetcode/20-valid-parenthesis.md

 ```

 ###### Analysis
+> [!success]
-- Runtime: 145 ms, faster than 7.86% of TypeScript online submissions for Valid Parentheses.
+> - Runtime: 145 ms, faster than 7.86% of TypeScript online submissions for Valid Parentheses.
-- Memory Usage: 43.6 MB, less than 76.23% of TypeScript online submissions for Valid Parentheses.
+> - Memory Usage: 43.6 MB, less than 76.23% of TypeScript online submissions for Valid Parentheses.

 ### LeetCode Solution
-===Premium required===
+>[!Note]
+>Premium required

 ### User Solution
-What's interesting about this solution is that it uses a hash map type object to store the brackets.
+What's interesting about this solution is that it uses a [[hashing|hash]] map type object to store the brackets.
 ```typescript
 function isValid(s: string): boolean {
     const o = {